DigvijayBendre/Glocery-Store-management/README.md

-# Grocery Store Management System 🛒🛍️🏬🏪
+# Groco Mart -  Grocery Store Management System 🛒🛍️🏬🏪

 ### if uou want to see the code u need to download this zip file and extract on your own Device.
 Thnak You..